CONTENT HUB > Industry News >

 Certified public accountants are consultants for a range of topics related to money management, taxes, financial services and other accounting areas.
 Their clients may include businesses or individuals who need help in financial planning.
 CPAs are experts in a broad range of accounting and finance-related topics and are certified by a state.

+Enrolled agents are more specialized than CPAs, as their professional skills center on taxes for individuals and businesses.
 The federal government oversees the licensing of EAs and with this title, EAs can represent clients before the IRS.
-Enrolled agents are more specialized than CPAs, as their professional skills center on taxes for individuals and businesses.
 Almost every aspect that relates to taxes can be handled by an EA, from estate taxes and retirement taxes to corporate taxes.
 EAs can represent individuals and businesses with the IRS if they are facing an audit.
 EA credentials are awarded by the IRS and are effective in every state.

-Comparing EAs and CPAs
+Comparing EAs Vs. CPAs

-Education and certification
+Education and Certification

 One of the key differences between a CPA and an EA is what it takes to earn the designation.
-A CPA applicant must meet all the education requirements as outlined by their state, then pass the CPA exam.
+A CPA applicant must meet all the education requirements as outlined by their state, and then pass the CPA exam.
 EA applicants must pass all three parts of the Special Enrollment Examination (SEE) or have five years of experience as an IRS employee in a tax-facing field.

 Exams